 Get started now.
 Those Halloween books are just dying to be read!

-If you’re a parent who doesn’t like Halloween or reading stories about scary mythical creatures and goblins, stay tuned for my blog on the importance of enchantment in a child’s life.
+If you’re a parent who doesn’t like Halloween or reading stories about scary mythical creatures and goblins, check out my blog on the importance of enchantment in a child’s life.
 Children need enchantment in their lives.
 Please trust me on this and put aside your concerns for now and embrace this holiday in all its’ fun terror.